emaesen/vue-feathers-productivity-app/README.md

     - [x] event has title, description and start/end date & time properties
     - [x] event has color and category properties
     - [x] event has recurring scheduling properties
-      - [x] start date of recurring schedule
+      - [x] start and end date of recurring schedule
+      - [x] start and end time of recurring event
       - [x] day of the week recurring
 - [ ] **Todos service**
   - [ ] add Todos service